natallzl/data310/Project1.md

 In the plot above, we can see clustered points located above a difference of zero.
 These are the homes with over-predicted prices, or homes with good values.
 Points located where the difference is less than zero are instances where the home price is under-predicted, or the home is a bad value.
 The plot indicates that homes that cost less tend to be good deals, and homes that cost more tend to be bad deals, based on the model.

-Ten best deals based on model (model over-predicted price):
+Ten best deals (model over-predicted price):

 |  Address     | Actual Price    | Predicted Price |  Difference (Predicted - Actual) |
 | ----------- | ----------- | ----------- | ----------- |